goncalor/SLAE64/1/readme.markdown

 So we are able to reduce those 8 bytes to just 4.
 Since we wanted to reserve 4 bytes why not use `push eax`?
 Well, unfortunatelly `push` does not support 32-bit registers in x86-64 so I had to push 16 bits twice.

+### mov r64, r64 vs push r64/pop r64

+Another common operation is to move values between 64-bit registers.
+The opcodes for these operations use 3 bytes:

+    mov rbx, rax

+    48 89 c3

+As you may have noticed pushing and popping 64-bit registers results in 1-byte opcodes.
+Therefore, we can rewrite 64-bit register moves a `push` followed by a `pop`:

+    push rax
+    pop rbx

+    50
+    5b

+We save 1 byte for each of these operations.

+### Take advantage of syscall return values

+Syscall return values are placed in RAX.
+On success most syscalls return a non-negative integer.
+This come can in handy because it might help with the initialisations of RAX.
+For example to call `listen` we need `rax=50`.
+Normally we'd for example:

+    xor rax, rax
+    mov al, 50

+However, since before calling `listen` we call `bind`, which on success returns zero, we can drop the xor and save an instruction.
+Even if a syscall does not return zero, if it returns a small positive integer we know the upper bytes of RAX will be zeroed.

+### Pushing the password

+In the password comparison part I used the two relative address instructions:

+    xor ecx, ecx
+    mov cl, [rel pass_len]
+    lea rdi, [rel password]
+    cld
+    repz cmpsb
+    jne exit

+If we disassemble these instructions we see that unfortunatelly the relative offsets adds six 0xff:

+    8a 0d ae ff ff ff       mov    cl,BYTE PTR [rip+0xffffffffffffffae]   # 6 <pass_len>
+    48 8d 3d a3 ff ff ff    lea    rdi,[rip+0xffffffffffffffa3]           # 2 <password>

+It would be nice to get rid of those 0xff.
+I could find no way to shorten the offset.
+But we could get rid of the offsets altogether by pushing the correct password and its length to the stack before we do the comparison.

+    push dword 0x73736170  ; password "pass"
+    push 4                 ; password length
+    pop rcx
+    push rsp
+    pop rdi        ; rdi = *password
+    cld
+    repz cmpsb
+    jne exit

+I tried this and after adjusting the code to this change 12 bytes were saved.
+However, I opted *not to use* this optimisation in the final shellcode.
+Why?
+Because I want the password to be trivial to change.
+Changing the password in the code above would require not only to calculate the new number to push but also to modify the instructions.
+Imagine you wanted to use "foobar" as the password instead: a single push of 4 bytes would no longer work, you'd have to add another push of 2 bytes.
+Oh, and don't forget to change the length of the password!
+Compare this with the ease of just typing in a new password.

 [man_2_syscall]: https://linux.die.net/man/2/syscall
 [man_2_bind]: https://linux.die.net/man/2/bind